Linus045/dca_binance_investment_bot/README.md

         {
             "LOGGING" : {
-                "LOG_LEVEL" : "DEBUG", // or CRITICAL, ERROR, WARNING, INFO, DEBUG "LOG_FILE" : "bot.log"
+                "LOG_LEVEL" : "DEBUG", // CRITICAL, ERROR, WARNING, INFO, DEBUG
+                "LOG_FILE" : "bot.log"
             },
-            "USE_TESTNET" : true,    // wether to use the testnet or the mainnet "check_interval" : 1800  // interval in seconds to check if a new investment is needed (default: 30min) }
+            "USE_TESTNET" : true,       // whether to use the testnet or the mainnet "CHECK_INTERVAL" : 1800,    // interval in seconds to check if a new investment is needed (default: 30min) "USE_FIREBASE" : false,     // whether to use firebase or not | will send relevant data to firestore and utilise cloud messaging to send info via the 'investment_bot_notifier' app to the user
+            "FIREBASE_PROJECT_ID" : "investment-bot-notifier" // the project id of the firebase project (only needed if USE_FIREBASE : true)
+            "SYNC_FULFILLED_ORDERS_TO_FIREBASE" : false, // whether to sync fulfilled orders to firebase or not (only needed if USE_FIREBASE : true)
+        }